Forehm/class-string/README.md

-It is my own realisation of the class std::string. it has its own original methods but also my custom ones It is compatible with a standard std::string it will use standard STL exceptions
+It is my own realisation of the class std::string. it has its own original methods but also my custom ones It is compatible with a standard std::string
+It will use standard STL exceptions